Rome Attractions: The top 9 attractions in Rome, Italy 2025

 What you can see at the Vatican Museum:

 There are many individual museums and things to see at the Vatican Museum.
 Many pieces demonstrate the skills of dedicated artists.
 Exhibits include three dimensional sculptures, two dimensional paintings, two dimensional paintings that look three dimensional, frescoes, and my favourite, exquisitely detailed tapestriesMost of them are religious themed in at least some way, but at the very least are still of factually historical significance (such as artworks by Michelangelo and Raphael) and can be admired for their exquisite artistic and technical skill alone.
 The tapestries on display are on rotation to prevent deterioration.
 You can learn about the diligent work undertaken that restore the tapestries, by matching the colour and material of the individual threads.
+Personally, I think the tapestries are just as worth seeing, if not more, than the “Creation of Adam” painting, which was disappointingly small, far away (in the ceiling) in a small room.

 The main attractions at the Vatican Museum are the “Creation of Adam” by Michelangelo, which is located in the Sistine Chapel, the Sistine Chapel itself, and the Bramante Staircase.
 The Sistine Chapel is the last significant room of exhibits to see before exiting and the Bramante Staircase is literally the exit out of the museum (past the gift shop).
 If you want to visit the Bramante Staircase only, you can purchase a ticket just for that.